 If you were driving under the influence with no valid driver’s license, you can have your vehicle seized and forfeited.Contact The Law Office of Roger P. Foley, P.A.

 If you have been charged with this crime, call our law offices today.
 We can help you fight this charge.
 Our law offices focus on criminal cases in West Palm Beach and we have experience in handling many of these cases.
-Call today to schedule a free 20 minute phone consultation to meet with one of our attorneys and discuss any questions you might have.
+Call today to schedule a free 15 minute case strategy to meet with one of our attorneys and discuss any questions you might have.